Slayer Logo

 Slayer Emblem

 The Slayer logo is inspired by thrash metal.
 Sharp and straight edges reflect the austere sound of the music.
 The most scandalous elements of the picture are the pentagram (an attribute of Satanism) and the letter “S,” similar to the Schutzstaffel sign.
-On the other hand, the “S” can symbolize lightning because it was Slayer who introduced the popular “thunder and lightning” motif into rock culture, which Metallica, Black Sabbath, and Steppenwolf later picked up.
+On the other hand, the “S” can symbolize lightning because Slayer introduced the popular “thunder and lightning” motif into rock culture, a motif that Metallica, Black Sabbath, and Steppenwolf later picked up.
 However, David Lombardo himself did not put any secret meaning into the letter.
-He just tried to play on the group’s name, imagining that the pencil is a knife.
+He just tried to play with the group’s name, imagining that the pencil was a knife.

 The inscriptions on the logo are characterized by visual harmony and symmetry.
 It was invented by a drummer who used a pencil to cut paper.
-The fact that he is left-handed affects the angles of the lines.
+His left-handedness affects the angles of the lines.
 There is a similar font called Slaytanic.
 Chris Hansen developed it based on the original design.

 Slayer Symbol